Superhuman’s Rahul Vohra says recession is the ‘perfect time’ to be aggressive for well-capitalized startups – TechCrunch

 On competition from Hey, the latest buzzy email app

 Yeah, I’m not at all worried.
 I used to get worried about this.
 You know, 10 years ago, even as recently as five years ago, I would get worried about competitors.
 But I think Paul Graham has really, really great advice on this.
 I think he says pretty much verbatim: Startups don’t kill other startups.
 Competition generally doesn’t kill the startup.
-Other things do, like running out of money being the biggest one, or lack of momentum or lack of motivation or co-founder feuds, these are all really dangerous things.
+Other things do, like running out of money being the biggest one, or lack of momentum or lack of motivation or co-founder feuds; these are all really dangerous things.

 Competition from other startups generally isn’t the thing that gets you and you know, props to the Basecamp team and everything they’ve done with Hey.
 It’s really impressive.
 I think it’s for an entirely different demographic than Superhuman is for.

-Superhuman is for the person for whom essentially email as work and work as email.
-Our users kind of almost personally identify with their email inbox, and they’re coming from Gmail, or G Suite.
-And typically it’s overflowing so they often receive hundreds if not thousands of emails a day, and they send off 100 emails a day.
-Superhuman is for high volume email for whom email really matters.
+Superhuman is for the person for whom essentially email is work and work is email.
+Our users kind of almost personally identify with their email inbox, and they’re coming from Gmail or G Suite.
+Typically it’s overflowing so they often receive hundreds if not thousands of emails a day, and they send off 100 emails a day.
+Superhuman is for high-volume email for whom email really matters.
 Power users, essentially, though power users isn’t quite the right articulation.
 What I actually say is prosumers because there’s a lot of people who come to us at Superhuman and they’re not yet power users of email, but they know they need to be.

-And that’s what I would call a prosumer — someone who really wants to be brilliant at doing email.
+That’s what I would call a prosumer — someone who really wants to be brilliant at doing email.
 Now Hey doesn’t seem to be designed for that target market.
-It doesn’t seem to be designed for high volume emailers or prosumers or power users.
+It doesn’t seem to be designed for high-volume emailers or prosumers or power users.